justinthelaw/uds-rke2/README.md

 - A base installation of [Ubuntu 20.04 or 22.04](https://ubuntu.com/download/server) on the node's host system (server or desktop)
 - [UDS CLI](https://github.com/defenseunicorns/uds-cli/blob/main/README.md#install) using the versions specified in the [UDS Common repository](https://github.com/defenseunicorns/uds-common/blob/main/README.md#supported-tool-versions)
 - See the RKE2 documentation for host system [pre-requisites](https://docs.rke2.io/install/requirements)
-- See the [Application-Specific](#application-specific) and [Infrastructure Flavor-Specific](#infrastructure-flavor-specific) configuration sections for instruction on setup based on what is deployed atop UDS RKE2
+- See the [Application-Specific](#application-specific) and [Flavor-Specific Infrastructure](#flavor-specific-infrastructure) configuration sections for instruction on setup based on what is deployed atop UDS RKE2

 ## Usage